ErikOsinga/POSSUMutils/README.md

 Assumes flat sky, so might not work for sources on boundary of observations?
 Probably superseded by `get_POSSUM_field_sbid_and_tile.py`

-## cirada_software/

-A set of scripts meant to live on CANFAR where they can be called to start headless jobs

-## possum_pipeline_control

-A set of scripts meant to live on 'p1' meant to control logic for launching POSSUM pipelines on CANFAR

 ## handy_scripts/

-Some handy scripts not necessarily related to POSSUM
+Some handy scripts not necessarily related to POSSUM.

+## TODO:

+- Should move to dev/test/prod env for the pipelines
+- Should implement CANDIAPL best practices, and make this a proper python package.